gottacatchenall/ms_dispersal_diffusion_approximation/manuscript.md

 # Introduction

-Human activity is leaving Earth's "natural" habitats fragmented and patchy.
+Human activity is changing the face of Earth, leaving landscapes that are fragmented and patchy.

+It us well
+understood that landscape structure influences ecosystem processes [@cite].
-Understanding how change in landscape structure affects ecological processes remains a fundamental goal of landscape ecology.
-It us well understood that landscape structure influences ecosystem processes [@cite] and that promoting landscape connectivity can mitigate the negative effects of habitat loss on ecosystem functioning [@Resasco2019MetDec].
-As a result understanding how habitat structure effects the movement and dispersal of organisms, and how this scales up to explain the abundance and distribution of species across space, is a primary aim of landscape ecology.
+Understanding how landscape structure affects ecological processes remains a fundamental goal of ecological research.

+Landscape connectivity can mitigate the negative effects of habitat loss on ecosystem functioning, through corridors [@Resasco2019MetDec].

+As a result
+understanding how habitat structure effects the movement and dispersal of organisms, and how this scales up to explain the abundance and distribution of species across space, is a primary aim of landscape ecology.
 Models in landscape ecology---analytic, computational, and statistical--- have long used diffusion to approximate model how organisms move or disperse between habitat patches [@Okubo2001DifEco; @Hastings1978GloSta].

 What does it mean that model uses diffusion?
 The way in which organisms move from one habitat patch to another, via active or passive